realm/realm-js/integration-tests/environments/react-native/README.md

     npm run test/ios

-To run tests both processes in sequence, start an Android emulator and run:
+To run tests in both processes in sequence, start an Android emulator and run:

     npm test